+- A. General Indoor Enclosures.

-(1) Primary enclosures shall provide sufficient space to allow each animal to make normal postural adjustments to:
+- (1) Primary enclosures shall provide sufficient space to allow each animal to make normal postural adjustments to:

 - (a) Turn freely.

 - (b) Easily stand.

 - (c) Sit.

 - (d) Stretch.

 - (e) Move their head without touching the top or sides of the enclosure.

 - (f) Lie in a comfortable position with limbs extended.

-(g) Move about and assume a comfortable posture for feeding, drinking, urinating, and defecating.
+- (g) Move about and assume a comfortable posture for feeding, drinking, urinating,

-A.
+and defecating.

+position.